BioNCphilic/bioncphilic.github.io/index.md

 * Email: <a href="mailto:r_neff@southwesterncc.edu">r_neff@southwesterncc.ed</a>
 * [LinkedIN](https://www.linkedin.com/in/randi-neff-b7a27823b/)

-I am an informal educator & Project Coordinator for the Smoky Mountain STEM Collaborative {SMSC} which is part of [NASA's SciAct community](https://science.nasa.gov/learn/science-activation-team/).
+I have been the Project Coordinator for the Smoky Mountain STEM Collaborative {SMSC} at SCC since 2018.
+SMSC is part of [NASA's SciAct community](https://science.nasa.gov/learn/science-activation-team/).
-### SMSC is located at Southwestern Community College shown in the map below.
 Southwestern is the nation's only community college to have a Science Activation partnership with NASA.
 The Smoky Mountain STEM Collaborative has been funded since 2015.
 The land where SCC is located is the ancestral home of the Eastern Band of the Cherokee Indians in the mountains of western North Carolina and not far from the Qualla Boundary where the Cherokee People currently reside.

+### SMSC is located at Southwestern Community College shown in the map below.
 <embed type="text/html" src="img/uttc.html" width="600" height="600">

 ## Sources: